artseyio/legacy-artsey-qmk/README.md

 	};

 For a left handed layout, simply mirror-image the keycodes.
-For instance, the base layer would look like:
+For instance, the base layer would look like (see the file in the /left_hand/keymaps/artsey_left/ folder for a full example:

 	[_A_BASE] = LAYOUT(A_BASE_S,A_BASE_T,A_BASE_R,A_BASE_A,
 	A_BASE_O,A_BASE_I,A_BASE_Y,A_BASE_E),